argoproj/argo-workflows/docs/releasing.md

 ## Cherry-Picking Fixes

 ✋ Before you start, make sure you have created a release branch (e.g. `release-3.3`) and it's passing CI.
+Please make sure all patch releases (e.g. `v3.3.5`) should be released from its associated minor release branch (e.g. `release-3.3`) to work well with our setup for versioned documentation website.

 Then get a list of commits you may want to cherry-pick: